noamteyssier/yaflux/docs/source/quick_start.md

 1. `creates`: The name of the result(s) created by the step (if any)
 2. `requires`: The name(s) of the result(s) required by the step (if any)
+3. `mutates`: The names(s) of the result(s) that are mutated by the step (if any)

 The `creates` and `requires` arguments allow you to specify the inputs and outputs of each step.
+The `mutates` argument allows you to specify which results are mutated in place by the step.

 The decorated method should return the result(s) of the step.

+**Note**: The `mutates` argument implies a `requires` dependency.
+If a step mutates a result, it implicitly requires that result.
+If you include a variable in the `mutates` you do not need to include it in the `requires`.

 #### Mutability